Done the A470 to Brecon? Seen the Stelvio? Ridden in the Picos? Roared round the Dragon Tail?

 Is there a back-up vehicle?

 Yes.
 We will travel with a 4×4 carrying filtered water and spares where necessary.
-We also plan to have a spare bike available, and for there to be space to carry a bike in case of injury or illness on the road.
+We usually travel with a local spare rider in case of illness.

 How much are flights?

 This is a moving feast!
 It depends on where you are travelling from and how you want to get there.
 From London, the cheapest flights to Dushanbe might be via Moscow.
 We use Turkish Airlines via Istanbul because they are good, cost-effective connections.
-Costs are usually around the £450 mark, return.
-Again, we’ll send you an information pack containing all the information you need when you book your place.
+Costs are usually around the £550 mark, return.
+Again, we’ll send you an information pack containing all the information you need when you book a trip.

 What will the food be like?